ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 batch.

-A `TimeIntervalBatchSelectorConfig` is consistent with `TimeIntervalQueryConfig` for this batch mode if the batch selector's interval is inside of the queried time interval.
+A `TimeIntervalBatchSelectorConfig` is consistent with `TimeIntervalQueryConfig` for this batch mode if the batch selector's interval is within the query's time interval.

-That is, the values are consistent if:

-* The start time from the batch selector (`TimeIntervalBatchSelectorConfig.batch_interval.start`) is not before the query (`TimeIntervalQueryConfig.batch_interval`), and
-* The end time from the batch selector (`TimeIntervalBatchSelectorConfig.batch_interval.{start+duration}`) is not after the query (`TimeIntervalQueryConfig.batch_interval`).

 ### Batch Buckets {#time-interval-batch-buckets}